 4. spread on cookie sheet (toaster oven if I don't have very many)

-5. pour some olive oil on top, sprinkle salt and chili powder on, and bake at 300F until I can smell them a little bit in the house, then (optional) bake a few more minutes at 400F, watching closely for browning.
+5. pour some on top, sprinkle salt and chili powder on, and bake at 300F until I can smell them a little bit in the house, then (optional) bake a few more minutes at 400F, watching closely for browning.

 Mostly how many corners you can cut and get away with it!